 Women in the workplace studies report that 1 in 5 women say they are the only woman in the room.
 This plays out in the C-suite where only 1 in 5 executives is a woman and only 1 in 25 C-suite executives is a woman of color.
 What can we learn from women who have thrived being an “only”?

 Leona Qi serves as President of VistaJet US.
-With her leadership, her team is responsible for growing the customer base in North America, the largest market in business aviation.
+With her leadership, her team is responsible for growing the client base in North America, the largest market in private aviation.
 The North America region has seen double-digit year-on-year growth for VistaJet over successive years.

 Qi is a fine example of the industry’s ‘hidden side’.
 She’s a key player but neither pilot nor engineer, and she doesn’t work in the cabin.